 How to Store Your Homemade Playdough

-I store my play dough in a resealable container such as a ziplock bag or any storage container with a lid.
-Storing it in this way allows it to last for months!
+Store your playdough in an airtight container such as a ziplock bag or any airtight storage container with a lid.
+Storing it in this way allows it to last for up to 6 months!

 How to Mix your Play Dough?

-Until recently I have been kneading my play dough by hand with amazing results.
-But if you are lucky enough to have a stand mixer, you can use it to make play dough as well.
-The stand mixer just makes the kneading process much faster but it is not necessary to make great feeling play dough.
+Until recently I have been kneading my playdough by hand with amazing results.
+But if you have a stand mixer, you can use it to make playdough as well.
+The stand mixer just speeds up the kneading process but its not necessary to make great feeling playdough.

 How do you fix sticky playdough?

-If you find your play dough is too sticky, add a small amount of flour to your hands as you knead it.
+If you find your playdough is too sticky, add a very small amount of flour to your hands as you knead it.
 Continue adding very small amounts at a time while kneading until you reach the desired consistency.
 You don’t want to add too much flour otherwise it may get too dry.

 How to rehydrate your playdough?

-If your play dough is too dry or has dried out slightly after play, add a small amount of oil to your hands and knead it into the playdough.
-Continue adding oil at intervals while kneading until you have achieved the desired consistency.
+If your playdough is too dry or has dried out slightly after play, add a small amount of oil to your hands and knead it into the playdough.
+Continue adding oil at increments while kneading until you have achieved the desired consistency.

 I also like to add a little extra oil or water to my playdough.
 Just a few drops more than the 2 tablespoons.
-I find this makes the play dough softer and increases its longevity.
+I find this makes the playdough softer and increases its longevity.
 You can also add a few drops of vegetable glycerin to get similar results.

 What type of oil to use?

-I usually use vegetable oil to make play dough but you can use any type of cooking.
+I usually use vegetable oil to make playdough but you can use any type of cooking including coconut oil.

-Creating a e invitation (an enticing play set up with tools and manipulatives that is irresistible to little hands) is super easy.
+Creating an invitation (an enticing play set up with tools that is irresistible to little hands) is super easy.
 Here are the basics that I use to create fun and engaging playdough set ups for my kids:

 - Tools.
-They will need tools in order to manipulate the play dough.
-Tools such as knives to cut, rollers to flatten it or cookie cutters to create.
-But you don’t have to buy tools, kitchen tools work swimmingly as well!
+They will need tools in order to manipulate the playdough.
+Tools such as toy knives to cut, rollers to flatten it or cookie cutters to create.

 3. Manipulatives.
 This is the real fun part.
 These are the items you can include for your child to use with the playdough to decorate, embellish and create.
 Here are some ideas: